 1918 Mack AC

-Bill Richardson Transport World is home to the mother of all Macks.
+Bill Richardson Transport World is home to the mother of all Macks: the truck that inspired its famous Bulldog moniker and logo.

-However, we can guess that it didn't put out very many fires.
-This is because when the Transport World workshop stripped this truck for restoration, it showed very little wear in the mechanical parts.
-It obviously hadn’t done very much work during the time it was in service.
-After a life under the US Military as a fire truck, it should have been completely worn out!
+- However, we can guess that it didn't put out very many fires.
+When the Transport World workshop stripped it for renovation, it showed little wear in the mechanical parts

 “What a place this is.
-Not only is it filled with old cars and everything associated with them it also is the home to lots and lots of nostalgic memorabilia.
-Be prepared to spend a good three or more hours wandering around this fantastic collection...”Mickyb161, Bribie Island, AUS
+Not only is it filled with old cars and everything associated with them, it also is the home to lots and lots of nostalgic memorabilia. ”Mickyb161, Bribie Island, AUS